Balroggggg/-DevOps_online_Kyiv_2020Q42021Q1/m2/task2.1/readme.md

 ![alt](screenshots/Screenshot_21.jpg)

-Also I've lernt some cli commands for VMware, such as:
+Also I've learnt some cli commands for VMware, such as:
 - vmrun list
 - vmrun start [Path to .vmx file]
 - vmrun stop [Path to .vmx file]